 - An EEG video monitoring.

-Children’s Rehabilitation Centre “Impulse” conducts both these examinations.
+Children’s Rehabilitation Centre “Impulse” conducts only “routine” EEG for the time being.

 A usual (routine) method of EEG recording takes no more than 15 minutes of recording, and is used for mass examinations.
 If suspicious graphic elements and waves are detected on such a record, a longer and more reliable “EEG video monitoring” method is required.
 This examination is usually referred to either by doctors of the Impulse centre or by the attending physicians from other clinics.